mattermost/mattermost-developer-documentation/site/content/integrate/apps/using-third-party-api/hello-webhooks/_index.md

 ### Manifest

-Hello, Webhooks! is an HTTP app, it requests the *permissions* to act as a System Admin and Bot to access the Mattermost REST API.
+`Hello, Webhooks!` is an HTTP app.
+It requests the *permissions* to act as a System Admin and Bot to access the Mattermost REST API.
 It also requests permissions to receive 3rd party webhook messages.
 It binds itself to `/` commands.

 ```json
 {